iceamdeveloper/iceam/wp-content/plugins/sucuri-scanner/readme.txt

 = 1.8.19 =
 This version adds an option to refresh the malware scan results on demand, as well as several small bug fixes and improvements.

+== Contributors & Maintenance Notice ==

+= 1.8.30 =
+Daniel is no longer maintaining the Sucuri plugin at GoDaddy.
+We have transferred it to a dedicated team to maintain and improve it.

 == Changelog ==
+= 1.8.31 =
+* Fixed "Path cannot be empty" error

+= 1.8.30 =
+* Bump version

+= 1.8.29 =
+* Changed ownership

+= 1.8.28 =
+* Silence fopen warning

+= 1.8.27 =
+* Add support for PHP 8
+* Reduce memory requirements when reading a log file
+* Fix DISALLOW_FILE_EDIT related notice

 = 1.8.26 =
 * Replace the word "blacklist" with "blocklist" in the codebase
 * Replace the word "whitelist" with "allowlist" in the codebase